 PULMICORT NEBUAMP, 0.5MG/2ML, INH.
 NEBULE

 This medication contains an anti-inflammatory drug from the cortisone family (corticosteroid).
 Typically, it is used to control asthma and prevent crisis.
+It may also be used for the treatment of chronic obstructive pulmonary disease (COPD), as well as for other uses.
 It requires several days to take effect.

 How to use this medication

 This product must usually be inhaled through the mouth.
 However, there is more than one way to administer this product.
 Ask your pharmacist to explain the proper method of use for you.